Ross Ohlendorf: New York Yankees

-He was traded to the New York Yankees as the key prospect in the Randy Johnson deal.
+Before the 2007 season, the Diamondbacks traded Ohlendorf, Luis Viscaino, Alberto Gonzalez, and Steven Jackson to the New York Yankees for Randy Johnson.
 Yankees General Manager Brian Cashman said of Ohlendorf: "He's big, physical, eats innings and he's competitive.
 He's a workhorse."

 Ohlendorf pitched mostly for the AAA Scranton/Wilkes-Barre Yankees in 2007.
 Ohlendorf struggled with injuries and inconsistency as a starter with Scranton and was moved to the bullpen.
 Ohlendorf embraced his new role and pitched extremely effectively, able to maintain a higher velocity and precision on his pitches due to shorter outings.
 On September 9, when Scranton was eliminated from the playoffs, Ohlendorf was promoted to the Major Leagues.

 On September 11, he pitched in his first Major League game against the Toronto Blue Jays for the Yankees.
 He pitched one inning without allowing a baserunner while striking out one.
 On September 15, he pitched 11/3 innings against the Boston Red Sox, allowing a walk and a home run, but recording all four outs on strikeouts.
 Ohlendorf impressed the Yankees enough in September to earn a spot on the ALDS roster, but struggled in his lone appearance in the series, allowing three runs on four hits and one walk in one inning.

 Pittsburgh Pirates

 On July 26, 2008, Ohlendorf was acquired by the Pittsburgh Pirates from the New York Yankees in a deal with José Tábata, Jeff Karstens, and Daniel McCutchen for Xavier Nady and Dámaso Marte.

 Ohlendorf spent the first month pitching for the AAA Indianapolis Indians and was called up to Pittsburgh on September 2 when the rosters expanded.
 He was added to the starting rotation and made his first appearance on September 3 against the Cincinnati Reds where he pitched six innings and allowed four runs (three earned) in a 6–5 Pirates victory.
-When Ohlendorf faced Will Venable who batted leadoff on September 28, 2008 for San Diego, he became the first Princeton pitcher to oppose a Princeton batter.
+When Ohlendorf faced Will Venable who batted leadoff on September 28, 2008, for San Diego, he became the first Princeton pitcher to oppose a Princeton batter.

 Ohlendorf was a stamina pitcher, often lasting late into games.
 In all, he threw 1762/3 innings, 45 more than his previous year total.
 The Pirates would shut him down for the remainder of the season following his September 19 start to rest him for next year.
 Pirates General Manager Neal Huntington would say, "We're looking forward to working with him to put him in position to where he can be a 200-plus inning starter for many, many years to come."